 There are numerous cat fanciers and adventurous cat owners who are looking for breeds of extraordinary domesticated cats.
-Because of this endeavour, many have developed from cross-breeding small wild cats with domestic breeds.
-Today, there are now a number of hybridized cats, namely Bengals, Toygers and Chausies.
+Because of this, many breeds have been developed from cross-breeding small wild cats with domestic breeds, resulting in a number of hybridised cats, namely Bengals, Toygers and Chausies.

 Chausies, similar to numerous hybrids, have many endearing characteristics that make them distinctive to other “average” domestic relatives.
-These characteristics are, they are highly intelligent and trainable, extremely active, adventurous, water-loving and very social.
+They are highly intelligent and trainable, extremely active, adventurous, water-loving and very social.

 Chausies are wonderful feline companions.
 They get along very well with other pets in the household.
 However, due to their high energy and constantly in motion, this cat may not be suitable for families with small children.